Floods and storms

 - animal health and nutrition

 - farm mapping and planning

 For more information visit the Victorian government's flood recovery page.

 For information about upcoming recovery events and field days, visit our Events page.

-These activities provide tangible support and information to farmers recovering from floods and storms in a range of areas including grazing, cropping and pasture management, irrigation and horticulture system rehabilitation, land management, animal health and nutrition, climate and seasonal outlook and pest and weed management.
+These activities provide support and information to farmers recovering from floods and storms in a range of areas including grazing, cropping and pasture management, irrigation and horticulture system rehabilitation, land management, animal health and nutrition, climate and seasonal outlook and pest and weed management.